-Mequon resident, landowner and Foundation member Ben Arnold loves nature, and not just from a distance.
+Mequon resident, private landowner, and Foundation member Ben Arnold loves nature, and not just from a distance.
 Whether it’s keeping a careful eye on a clutch of hatching turtle eggs, planting rare native species or sharing photos of a pheasant that wandered across his yard, Arnold is always engaged.
-Forty years ago, Arnold’s love of nature took him on a surprising journey–the challenging, rewarding journey of native forest, prairie and wetland restoration to create a varied ecosystem capable of supporting a diversity of life.
+Forty years ago, Arnold’s love of nature took him on a surprising journey—the challenging and rewarding journey of native forest, prairie and wetland restoration to create a varied ecosystem capable of supporting a diversity of life.

 Life-long love of nature

 Arnold’s relationship with nature began in his childhood on a dairy farm in central Wisconsin.

 “I was always into nature growing up on the farm,” Arnold said.
 “We had forests, wetlands, a lot of wild land.”